MT9487/DS1081finalCODE/README.md

 - Individually complete the required mission of ONE exericse by using Python 3 before the deadline (personal homework!!!)

 ## Deadline: 2020/1/3 23:59
-### Note: You are welcome to browse the uploaded folders and contact me if there is any plagiarised code.
+### You are welcome to browse the folders and contact me if there is any plagiarised code.

 ### Requirements:
 1. Use the IDE of Anaconda with Jupyter Notebook to write codes, where the first line must have your student ID and name.
 Save your file named as "DS1ex#_StudentID.ipynb".
 You must modulize your codes into code segments and add comments for each.